mawoka-myblock/td-free/README.md

 7. Done!
 Measure your Td!

 ### From Scratch
-Get the PCB from a manufacturerlike JLCPCB, PCBway or whatever.
+Get the PCB from a manufacturer like JLCPCB, PCBway or whatever.
 Now, you'll also want to get the following components:
 - `VEML7700` (TR or TT is only about the packaging, so choose the cheaper one)
 - `WS2812B` (In the 5050 variant)
 - `ESP32-C3 Supermini` ([Here from AliExpress](https://s.click.aliexpress.com/e/_DmNdnTB))